-Only contracts that incorporate quality measures into the terms of payment must comply with the measure alignment provisions of \$4.10(D)(5). \$4.10(D)(5) does not mandate an insurer to develop and implement a quality performance incentive and /or disincentive provision within any provider contract that otherwise would not include such terms.
-The exceptions are hospital contracts, which pursuant to \$4.10(D)(6)(d) must include a quality incentive program that complies with OHIC rules, and Global Capitation Contracts and Risk Sharing Contracts, as defined in \$4.3(A)(8) and 4.3(A)(21), respectively.
+Only contracts that incorporate quality measures into the terms of payment must comply with the measure alignment provisions of $\S4.10(D)(3)$. $\S4.10(D)(3)$ does not mandate an insurer to develop and implement a quality performance incentive and/or disincentive provision within any provider contract that otherwise would not include such terms.
+The exceptions are hospital contracts, which pursuant to $\S4.10(D)(4)(d)$ must include a quality incentive program that complies with OHIC rules, and Global Capitation Contracts and Risk Sharing Contracts, as defined in $\S§4.3(A)(8)$ and 4.3(A)(17), respectively.

-Applicable provider contracts which incorporate quality measures into the terms of payment shall include all Core Measures that are appropriate to the contract.
+Applicable provider contracts that incorporate quality measures into the terms of payment shall include all Core Measures that are appropriate to the contract.
 Any further application of quality measures into the terms of payment beyond the Core Measures shall be limited to Menu Measures designated as such on the Aligned Measure Set corresponding to the appropriate type of provider contract.
+Insurers are not required to use Developmental Measures (i.e., measures considered in need of further refinement and/or testing before use in contracts) or On Deck Measures (i.e., measures that OHIC plans to include in the Aligned Measure Sets in the two to three years following endorsement to give payers and providers time to prepare for reporting) in provider contracts.